Apple Fire: Progression

-Impact
+Effects

 The first day of the fire, Friday, July 31 saw significant mandatory evacuations for numerous communities surrounding the initial fire area as the blaze rapidly grew.
 During the fire's first two hours of burning the areas of At 7 pm, Friday, July 31, mandatory evacuations were ordered for residents in Cherry Valley north of Dutton Street, east of Oak Glen Road and south of County Line Road.
 By 9 pm, evacuations were extended to residents living north of Gilman Street in the Banning bluff area.
 And by 11 pm, evacuation orders were again extended north of Cherry Valley Boulevard, west of Highland Springs Avenue and east of Beaumont Avenue.
 An evacuation center was set up at Beaumont High School at 39139 Cherry Valley Boulevard in Beaumont.
 Additional mandatory evacuations were ordered for residences living along the Banning Bench and road closures were put in place along North Sunset Avenue at Wilson Street and North San Gorgonio Avenue at Summit Drive as the fire advanced towards the community.
 Smoke also made its way from the fire to areas as far as Arizona and San Diego.
 An evacuation order was also given for Oak Glen in San Bernardino County, while Forest Falls, Pioneer Town, and Rim Rock were issued evacuation warnings.
 However, all road closures and evacuations for Riverside County were lifted on August 5.
 However, the communities in San Bernardino County did not have their evacuation warnings and orders lifted.